✔️ Available on Starter, Deliver, Grow, and Scale subscriptions 1

 Make attachments a required field in the form.

-In the published form, the file attachments section displays the file limits you have set.
+In the published form, the file attachments section displays the file quantity and size limits you have set.

 Form respondents can click the Browse option or drag and drop files directly from their computer to the form.